Adnan4P/Adan-project-1/README.md

 # Adan-project-1
-this is my first gethub repository
+This is my first gethub repository
 Author - Muammad Adnan